-As part of a multi-year interagency agreement between the National Institute of Standards and Technology (NIST) and Centers for Disease Control and Prevention (CDC), new standard reference materials (SRM) were developed in collaboration with CDC for measurements of toxic elements and anions in frozen human urine.
-To ensure the stability of the analytes, 26 elements and anions were prepared in two SRMs: SRM 2668 Toxic Elements in Frozen Human Urine contains 21 elements and anions (As, Be, Cd, Cs, Cl, Co, Cu, F-, Pb, Mn, Ni, Pt, Sb, Tl, Sn, W, U, and V), and SRM 3668 Mercury, Perchlorate, and Iodide in Frozen Human Urine contains 5 elements and anions (Hg, I-, ClO4-, NO3-, and SCN-).
+As part of a multi-year interagency agreement between the National Institute of Standards and Technology (NIST) and the Centers for Disease Control and Prevention (CDC), new standard reference materials (SRM) were developed in collaboration with CDC for measurements of toxic elements and anions in frozen human urine.
+To ensure the stability of the analytes, 28 elements and anions were prepared in two SRMs: SRM 2668 Toxic Elements in Frozen Human Urine contains 23 elements and anions (Sb, As, Ba, Be, Cd, Cr, Cs, Cl, Co, Cu, F-, K, Pb, Na, Mn, Mo, Ni, Pt, Tl, Sn, W, U, and V), and SRM 3668 Mercury, Perchlorate, and Iodide in Frozen Human Urine contains 5 elements and anions (Hg, I-, ClO4-, NO3-, and SCN-).
 The SRMs are intended for method validation and quality assurance in clinical measurements that assess human exposure to toxic elements and anions.
 Specifically, the SRMs are designed for use in the National Health and Nutrition Examination Survey (NHANES) that is conducted by CDC.
-The materials have been prepared and accepted.
-Value assignment analyses are underway at NIST and the collaborating laboratories.

 Toxic elements in the environment are a threat to public health and safety.
 Federal and state regulations have been issued to limit and abate the presence of toxic elements in the environment.
 The levels of toxic elements in the U.S. population are carefully monitored.
 NHANES is one of the federal programs that uses urine as a proxy to assess the exposure of the US population to toxic elements.
 Because sample collection is non-invasive and the test results reflect recent exposure (within two days), urine is the preferred matrix for clinical diagnostics and biomonitoring of human exposures to toxic environmental chemicals.
 Typically, urine samples are frozen after collection while awaiting analysis.
 In the past, NIST produced freeze dried SRMs for quality assurance of urine measurements, but no matter how closely freeze-dried materials resemble frozen clinical test materials, the differences between them are significant when used for quality assurance.
 The frozen urine matrices of the new SRMs provide better commutability with the specimens of the intended clinical measurements.

 Additional Technical Details: